1. Missed lessons: If you need to miss a lesson, try your best to make it up within the same week to keep your progress steady.

 4. Music stand, for home practice

-Most private students are playing their first song by the end of the second lesson and after 4 lessons have several short, easy songs under their belt.
+Here at NYC Violin Studio, private students can be playing their first song by the end of the second or third lesson and after 4 lessons have several short, easy songs under their belt.
 After about 6 lessons, the student will usually be sight-reading easy sheet music fairly easily.
 The more you practice outside of your lesson, the faster your progress will be.
 We can't emphasize this enough.
 How fast you sound confident depends on how much time you spend in practice getting comfortable.

 You can achieve moderate success practicing at least 30 minutes a day.
 Some students leave their violin out and grab it whenever they have 20 or 30 minutes, whereas other students like to concentrate deeply for an hour or two several times a week.
 Longer, more frequent, concentrated practice will yield faster and better results.
 Sometimes life gets in the way, we get sick and we go out of town.
 If you must miss several days of practice, please aim for least 2-3 hours of practice in the week and try to practice close to your scheduled lesson time so you're not rusty when you come in.

 Yes.
 Violin and fiddle are the same instrument, they are just two different styles of music.
-Both start out with the same approach, and once you are rolling along, your teacher will start specializing in fiddle songs and style with you.
+Both have the same foundation.
+Once you are rolling along, your teacher will start specializing in fiddle songs and technique.

 Absolutely.
 Start making a list and bring it in to your teacher!

-Private lessons: Lessons that were paid for but not received may be refunded, though a reschedule is encouraged as lesson credits never expire.
-Refunds are not issued for lessons that were given, for a no-show, or for a lesson than was canceled less than 24 hours in advance.
+Private lessons: Lessons that were paid for but not received may be requested to be refunded, though a reschedule is encouraged as lesson credits never expire.
+Refunds are not issued for lessons that were given, for a no-show, or for a lesson than was canceled or modified less than 24 hours in advance.

 Group lessons: Any group class purchase, whether single or a full semester, is good until the end of the semester.
 Refunds are not issued for classes that were not received.
-If a student has not started a semester, they may use the tuition for another semester, gift it to a friend or as a sponsored scholarship, or request a refund.
+If a student has purchased a full semester but never started it, they may use the tuition for another semester, gift it to a friend or donate it as a sponsored scholarship, or request a refund.